10-Q 1 anik20230930_10q.htm FORM 10-Q anik20230930_10q.htm

 Income Taxes

 The Company recognizes deferred tax assets to the extent that it believes that these assets are more likely than not to be realized.
 In making such a determination, the Company considers all available positive and negative evidence, including future reversals of existing taxable temporary differences, projected future taxable income, tax-planning strategies, carryback potential if permitted under the tax law, and results of recent operations.
-At December 31, 2022, the Company determined that its domestic deferred tax assets were realizable based upon future reversals of existing taxable temporary differences.
-The Company expects to incur an operating loss for 2023.
-As a result, the Company anticipates that deferred tax assets originating during the year ended December 31, 2023 will exceed the availability of reversing taxable temporary differences.
-Due to significant negative evidence, including the Company’s current and prior year operating losses, the Company concluded its anticipated net deferred tax assets in the U.S. are not more likely than not to be realizable.
-Accordingly, the estimated annual effective tax rate used to compute the income tax provision for the three- and nine-month periods ended September 30, 2023 includes an adjustment for the valuation allowance required against the U.S deferred tax assets.
-As of September 30, 2023, the Company continues to believe its foreign deferred tax assets are realizable based upon future reversals of existing taxable temporary differences and projected future taxable income in the Company’s foreign jurisdictions.
+The Company has incurred operating losses in recent years.
+As a result, the Company anticipates that deferred tax assets originating during the year ended December 31, 2024 will exceed the availability of reversing taxable temporary differences.
+Due to significant negative evidence, including the Company’s prior year operating losses, the Company concluded its anticipated net deferred tax assets in the U.S. are not more likely than not to be realizable.
+Accordingly, the estimated annual effective tax rate used to compute the income tax provision for the nine-month period ended September 30, 2024 includes an adjustment for the valuation allowance required against the U.S. deferred tax assets.
+As of September 30, 2024, the Company continues to believe its foreign deferred tax assets are realizable based upon future reversals of existing taxable temporary differences and projected future taxable income.

 13.